DéjàDéjài

 Sarah Chen, VP of Engineering

-• Knowledge getting trapped in Slack threads, never to be seen again
+• Tribal knowledge buried in threads, never to be found again

 Sarah Chen, VP of Engineering